-- (i) The date on which the alien embarked or reembarked at a place outside the United States; or - (ii) The date on which the alien attempted to be admitted from foreign contiguous territory. - (2) If the alien filed Form I-212 in conjunction with an application for adjustment of status under section 245 of the Act, the approval of Form I-212 shall be retroactive to the date on which the alien embarked or rembarked at a place outside the United States. - (j) Advance approval.
+- (g) Other applicants.
+(1) Any applicant for permission to reapply for admission under circumstances other than those described in paragraphs (b) through (f) of this section must apply on the form designated by USCIS with the fee prescribed in 8 CFR 103.7(b)(1) and in accordance with the form instructions. - (2) An alien who is an applicant for parole authorization under 8 CFR 245.15(t)(2) or 8 CFR 245.13(k)(2) and requires consent to reapply for admission after deportation, removal, or departure at Government expense, or a waiver under section 212(g), 212(h), or 212(i) of the Act, must file the requisite waiver form concurrently with the parole request. - (h) Decision.
+An applicant who has submitted a request for consent to reapply for admission after deportation or removal must be notified of the decision.
+If the application is denied, the applicant must be notified of the reasons for the denial and of his or her right to appeal as provided in part 103 of this chapter.
+Except in the case of an applicant seeking to be granted advance permission to reapply for admission prior to his or her departure from the United States, the denial of the application shall be without prejudice to the renewal of the application in the course of proceedings before an immigration judge under section 242 of the Act and this chapter. - (i) Retroactive approval.
+(1) If the alien filed the application when seeking admission at a port of entry, the approval of the application shall be retroactive to either: - (i) The date on which the alien embarked or reembarked at a place outside the United States; or - (ii) The date on which the alien attempted to be admitted from foreign contiguous territory. - (2) If the alien filed Form I-212 in conjunction with an application for adjustment of status under section 245 of the Act, the approval of the application shall be retroactive to the date on which the alien embarked or reembarked at a place outside the United States. - (j) Advance approval.
 An alien whose departure will execute an order of deportation shall receive a conditional approval depending upon his or her satisfactory departure.
-However, the grant of permission to reapply does not waive inadmissibility under section 212(a) (16) or (17) of the Act resulting from exclusion, deportation, or removal proceedings which are instituted subsequent to the date permission to reapply is granted.
+However, the grant of permission to reapply does not waive inadmissibility under section 212(a)(9)(A) of the Act resulting from exclusion, deportation, or removal proceedings which are instituted subsequent to the date permission to reapply is granted.